abhinallana/Jen-Son-Doc/README.md

 <h3>Features</h3>

-    <h6>Sonar Analysis</h6>: Learn how to analyze code quality using SonarQube.
+    Sonar Analysis: Learn how to analyze code quality using SonarQube.
-    <h6>Containerization</h6>: Understand the principles behind containerization and Docker.
+    Containerization: Understand the principles behind containerization and Docker.
-    <h6>Jenkins Pipeline</h6>: Explore the power of Jenkins by automating the build, test, and deployment process with a Jenkinsfile pipeline.
+    Jenkins Pipeline: Explore the power of Jenkins by automating the build, test, and deployment process with a Jenkinsfile pipeline.

 <h3>Getting Started</h3>